 Mike's journey into Whakairo has offered a unique opportunity to immerse himself in the beauty and tradition of Maori culture.
-In 2024 Mike enrolled and completed the Maturanag Whakairo course at Te Wananga o Aotearoa, in Te Awamutu.
-He achieved his Certificate in L4 Whakairo, and will look to enrol next year to complete L5.
+In 2024 Mike enrolled and completed the Maturanag Whakairo course Level 4 at Te Wananga o Aotearoa, in Te Awamutu (Te Apakura Campus).
+Mike will look to enrol in 2026, to complete L5.

 Wheku, My Tupuna Taonui Hikaka,